Pav Bhaji: A Flavorful Icon of Indian Street Food

 Dishoom, London

-This famous restaurant recreates Mumbai’s street food flavors beautifully.
+This famous restaurant recreates Mumbai’s street food flavours beautifully.

 Taj Restaurant, New York